splorp/tersus-npds/readme.md

 # Tersus

-An achingly simple stylesheet without all the usual cruft.
+An achingly simple theme without all the usual cruft.

-Specifically created for use with the [Newton Personal Data Sharing](http://npds.free.fr/) web server software.
+Specifically created for use with the [Newton Personal Data Sharing](http://npds.free.fr/) web server.

 ## About